-Each year, up to $20,000 is awarded to engineering-led teams who aim to go BIG.
-Award amounts vary.
+Each year, up to $20,000 is awarded to student-led startups who aim to go BIG

-The Baquerizo Innovation Grant (BIG) program seeks proposals for a new product or service that could have a highly positive and transformative impact on people’s lives.
+The Baquerizo Innovation Grant (BIG) program seeks proposals for new products and services that could have a highly positive and transformative impacts on people’s lives.

-- Are open to undergraduate and graduate students
+- Are open to Duke undergraduate and graduate students

 - Last one year